BNWong2000/Mini-Desktop-Printer/README.md

 <img src="/Pictures/Unconstricted HE cooling.PNG" alt="Uncontricted Hotend Cooling"/>

 At the moment, the toolhead is only designed for a genuine mosquito hotend.
-Clone mosquitos may fit, however many are not compatible with the mosquito net shown in figure 4.
+Clone mosquitos may fit, however many are not compatible with the mosquito net shown below.
 I can really only recommend the genuine mosquito (plus you'll be supporting the original designers).

 <img src="/Pictures/Mosquito-Net.PNG" alt="Mosquito Net"/>